swcloud1/CoinAnalyser/REPORT.md

 ## Challenges
 One of the biggest challenges was getting the tables to display the correct coin-info.
 The data was gathered from Firebase after the table was loaded.
 This caused the table to be filled up with empty data.
 By incorporating completion handlers I was able to get the correct data in the table.

-Another big challenge was dealing with all secundaire activities pertaining to the assignment such as: Meeting daily with fellow student, taking daily pictures, creating a plan every week, chronicling activities and setting both short and long term goals.
+Another big challenge was dealing with all secundaire activities pertaining to the assignment such as: Meeting daily with fellow students, taking daily pictures, creating a plan every week, chronicling activities and setting both short- and longterm goals.
 My main focus was creating a good app and I did not experience any added benefit by those activities.
+I understand how some students could benefit by these strict lines, but for me I was just taking up time
+I could spend improving my app.

 This was the first time using graphs.
 Getting the libraries working and being to able to stack multiple graphs in one view was quite challenging.